-The PCM6480-Q1 is a multichannel, automotive qualified audio analog-to-digital converter (ADC) that supports output sample rates of up to 768 kHz.
-The PCM6480-Q1 is a high-performance audio converter that supports simultaneous sampling of up to a 4-channel analog microphone or a line input along with up to a 4-channel digital pulse density-modulation (PDM) microphone input.
-The device integration enables both an in-cabin active noise cancellation (ANC) and a voice recognition (VR) application in a very efficient manner by using the analog and digital microphones input sampling simultaneously.
-The PCM6480-Q1 is intended for automotive applications such as vehicle cabin active noise cancellation, hands-free in-vehicle communication, emergency call, and multi-media applications.
+The PCM6020-Q1 is a stereo, automotive-qualified audio analog-to-digital converter (ADC) that supports output sample rates of up to 768 kHz.
+The PCM6020-Q1 supports up to two analog microphones for simultaneous recording applications.
+The PCM6020-Q1 is intended for automotive applications such as vehicle cabin active noise cancellation, hands-free in-vehicle communication, emergency call, and multi-media applications.
 This device integrates a host of features to reduce cost, board space, and power consumption in space-constrained automotive subsystem designs.

-Communication to the PCM6480-Q1 for configuration of the control registers is supported using an I2C or SPI interface.
-The device supports a highly flexible audio serial interface (TDM, I2S, or LJ) to transmit audio data seamlessly in the system across devices.
+Communication to the PCM6020-Q1 for configuration of the control registers is supported using an IC or SPI interface.
+The device supports a highly flexible audio serial interface (TDM, IS, or LJ) to transmit audio data seamlessly in the system across devices.

-9.2 Typical Application
+9.2 Typical Applications

-9.2.1 Four-Channel Analog Microphone and Four-Channel PDM Microphone Simultaneous Recording Using the PCM6480-Q1
+9.2.1 2-Channel Analog Microphone Recording Using the PCM6020-Q1

-Figure 9-1 shows a typical configuration of the PCM6480-Q1 for an application using four analog microphones and four digital PDM microphones for simultaneous recording operation with an I2C control interface and the TDM audio data slave interface.
+Figure 9-1 shows a typical configuration of the PCM6020-Q1 for an application using two analog microphones for simultaneous recording operation with an IC control interface and the TDM audio data slave interface.

 Figure 9-1.
-Four-Channel Analog Microphone and Four-Channel Digital Microphone Simultaenous Recording
+2-Channel Analog Microphone Recording